Giorgio Cantarini: Career

-Cantarini made his film debut in the 1997 Roberto Benigni directed comedy-drama Life is Beautiful, playing Benigni's four-year-old son 'Giosuè Orefice', who is sent with his Jewish-Italian father to a German concentration camp during World War II.
+Cantarini made his film debut in the 1997 Roberto Benigni directed comedy-drama Life is Beautiful, playing Benigni's four-year-old son Giosuè Orefice, who is sent with his Jewish-Italian father to a German concentration camp during World War II.
 The film won three Academy Awards.
 In 1998, Cantarini was nominated alongside his Life Is Beautiful castmates for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture and the same year he won the Young Artist Award.

 His second film appearance was in the 2000 Ridley Scott-directed period action/drama Gladiator.
-Giorgio was cast as the son of Oscar winner Russell Crowe's character 'Maximus'.
+Giorgio was cast as the son of Oscar-winning Russell Crowe's character 'Maximus'.

 In 2001, Cantarini appeared in the Hallmark Hall of Fame American television film adaptation of author Eric Newby's autobiographical novel Love and War in the Apennines (retitled In Love and War) as 'Slavko'.

 In 2005, Cantarini competed in the second season of Ballando con le Stelle, the Italian reality television version of the series Dancing With The Stars.

 In January 2020, he appeared in the show "Lions don't hug" at the Hudson Guild Theater in Chelsea, New York.